 You’re also probably cycling through many waves of emotions–one minute feeling like the reduced obligations are a blessing right now since you could use the rest, the next minute feeling lost in a wave of anxiety and loneliness.

 All of this is normal & acceptable.
+We want to make sure we are taking care of ourselves.
 Here are some tips for making it through this pandemic if you are in need of some encouragement.

 Keep a Routine

 While you may have to create a completely new routine compared to your “old life”, having a routine is important for your mental health.
 This is something I really struggle with myself, but I can see how much better I am emotionally when I make an effort to keep a routine.